nathanieltooley/Johnson-Discord-Bot/README.md

   * Allow you to play Rock Paper Scissors with an another discord user

-  * Be a dollar-store Dad Bot
+  * Be a better dad bot

-  * Be the ADL
+  * Defeat the CEO of Racism

   * Keep track of a server currency, "V-Bucks," as well as sever experience and your Level